tuiop1/Just-simple-TO-DO-list/README.md

 # Just-simple-TO-DO-list
 This is my first repo ever.
-I have been coding for 2 month and wanted to share what I can.
+I have been learning to code for 2 months and simply wanted to share what I can.